 5. Medical Expenses

 Saving enough for retirement is difficult in and of itself, but when you add the burden of paying for healthcare during your golden years, the goal can seem unreachable.
-According to a 2017 Fidelity survey, couples in their mid-60s can expect to spend $275,000 on medical expenses during retirement.
+According to Fidelity Investments’ annual retiree healthcare cost estimate, couples in their mid-60s can expect to spend $280,000 on medical expenses during retirement.

 “Large, debilitating medical expenses can decimate your savings,” said personal finance writer Elizabeth Colegrove.
 She advised soon-to-be retirees who are still working to contribute money to a health savings account whenever possible.
 A great vehicle to supplement your other retirement income, an HSA lets individuals pay for qualified medical expenses tax-free.

 A medical situation that leads to the need for long-term care can erode one’s retirement nest egg in a hurry.
 Long-term care costs can be staggering and have gradually increased over the years.
 Moreover, a 2016 article by the U.S. Department of Health and Human Services reveals that one in seven adults will one day have a disability requiring care for more than five years.